Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Example

 \paragraph{Cost of Direct Implementation}

-The time complexity of the block encoding is proportional to the number of gates in the circuit.
-Because the precise gate count depends on implementation details, we use as a proxy the number of queries to the block encodings of the basic matrices that appear in \Cref{eq:two-particle}.
-They are highlighted in \Cref{fig:two-particle}, where they are simply $\oracle{X}$ and $\oracle{Y}$ logic gates.
+The time complexity of the program is proportional to the number of logic gates in the circuit.
+Because the precise gate count is implementation-dependent, we may instead count the number of \emph{queries} to the block encodings of the basic matrices that appear in \Cref{eq:two-particle}.
+Queries are highlighted in \Cref{fig:two-particle}, where they are basic $\oracle{X}$ and $\oracle{Y}$ logic gates.